 Welcome to the Trackers' class.
 We were only three years old when we started in the Nursery class, but some of us are now very organised in our daily routines!
 We know that it is important to 'make the right choice', be kind and share our equipment with others.
 We enjoy coming to school - some of us stay for lunch and the afternoon sessions too.

-The Trackers are taught by Mrs Wood, Miss Stewart and Miss Clanfield, Mrs Nixon swaps with Miss Clanfield on a Thursday afternoon .
+The Trackers are taught by Mrs Wood, Miss Stewart, Miss Clanfield and Mrs Nixon.

 Autumn Stay n Play for Early Years

-This summer holiday we have been working really hard to improve the Early Years garden.
+Over summer holiday we worked really hard to improve the Early Years garden.

 They cut hedges and grass, cleaned, tidied, weeded, painted, planted, dug, swept and transported raw materials.
 The students also ran a fund raising stall with home made cakes and a tombola.